KiranGunathilaka/Jerry2D2/README.md

 ## 🛠️ Hardware Design

 - All components were **hand-soldered onto two stacked dot boards**, creating a modular and space-efficient layout.
-- Although the ESP32 includes built-in **IMU and magnetometer**, we opted not to use them, relying solely on ToF sensors for simplicity and performance.
+- Although the ESP32 ,IMU and 3 TOF sensors.
 - The robot’s compact form factor contributed to its maneuverability and consistent speed in maze runs.

 ---